Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

-\textbf{Second Iteration: adding \texttt{ldconfig} scriptlets} In the second iteration, GPT-5 continues the repair process using the updated build log.
+\textbf{Second Iteration: adding \texttt{ldconfig} scriptlets.} In the second iteration, GPT-5 continues the repair process using the updated build log.
 It first calls the \textit{Structure Extraction} tool to inspect the package layout, confirming the presence of the specification file, source archive (\texttt{texmath-0.13.tar.gz}), and the latest failed log.
-Then, the \textit{File Content Extracti on} tool is invoked to retrieve both the log and the specification file \texttt{texmath.spec}.
+Then, the \textit{File Content Extraction} tool is invoked to retrieve both the log and the specification file \texttt{texmath.spec}.
 GPT-5 regenerates the specification file and appends post-install and uninstall scriptlets that refresh the runtime linker cache: \texttt{\%post -n ghc-\%{name} -p /sbin/ldconfig} and \texttt{\%postun -n ghc-\%{name} -p /sbin/ldconfig}.
 After uploading the modified package to OBS, the \textit{Build Result Check} tool again reports a failed build.
 GPT-5 subsequently reads the updated build log, makes no additional modifications, and uploads the package once more.
 The model then returns a non–tool-call response, ending the second iteration and indicating that further repair is required.

-\textbf{Third Iteration: correcting scriptlet form} GPT-5 performs a final inspection of \texttt{texmath.spec} via \textit{File Content Extraction}, ensuring the previous additions remain intact.
-It regenerates the specification file again, rewriting the scriptlets into body form to comply with RPM specification standards: \texttt{\%post -n ghc-\%{name}} → \texttt{/sbin/ldconfig} and \texttt{\%postun -n ghc-\%{name}} → \texttt{/sbin/ldconfig}.
+\textbf{Third Iteration: correcting scriptlet form.} GPT-5 performs a final inspection of \texttt{texmath.spec} via \textit{File Content Extraction}, ensuring the previous additions remain intact.
+It regenerates the specification file again, rewriting the scriptlets into body form to comply with RPM specification standards.
+Specifically, it removes the \texttt{-p} shorthand and places the command \texttt{/sbin/ldconfig} on a new line following the header (\eg \texttt{\%post -n ghc-\%{name}}).
 The modified package is uploaded again, and \textit{Build Result Check} returned: ``Build result: Build succeeded!
 The build has been successfully completed.''
 GPT-5 then terminates with a non–tool-call response, marking the completion of the third iteration and the successful repair of the package.